Active packaging: Atmosphere

+Ethylene scavenging

+Fruits and vegetables naturally discharge ethylene, which has a critical role in the growth, ripening and germination processes.
+In order to preserve long-term food quality, it may be desired to inhibit ethylene synthesis.
+As such, synthesis inhibitors or scavengers can be used.
+One of the most common ethylene scavengers is potassium permanganate (KMnO4), which is typically immobilized on siliga gel or alumina.
+Other ethylene scavengers include activated carbon or zeolites.
+Alternatively, 1-methylcyclopropene (1-MCP) can be used to inhibit the hormonal action of ethylene.

 Temperature monitor

 Some temperature indicators give a visual signal that a specified temperature has been exceeded.
-Others, Time temperature indicators, signal when a critical accumulation of temperature deviation over time has been exceeded.
+Others, time temperature indicators, signal when a critical accumulation of temperature deviation over time has been exceeded.
 When the mechanism of the indicator is tuned to the mechanism of product degradation, these can provide valuable signals for consumers.

 Digital temperature data loggers record the temperatures encountered throughout the shipment.
 This data can be used to predict product degradation and help determine if the product is suited for normal sale or if expedited sale is required.
 They also determine the time of the temperature excess: this can be used to direct corrective action.

 Thermochromic inks are sometimes used to signal temperature excess or change.
 Some are reversible while others have a permanent change of color.
 These can be used alone or with other packaging functions such as barcodes.

 The inks can also signal a desired temperature for consumers.
 For example, one type of beer can has ink that graphically shows when an ideal drinking temperature is achieved.

 Controlling package temperatures

 For critical vaccines, insulated shipping containers are passive packaging to help control the temperatures fluctuations seen even with a controlled cold chain.
 In addition, gel packs are often used to keep the temperature of the contents within specified acceptable temperature ranges.

 Some newer packages have the ability to heat or cool the product for the consumer.
 These have segregated compartments where exothermic or endothermic reactions provide the desired effect.

-Self-heating cans are available for several products.
+Self-heating food packaging is available for several products.

 Dispensing

 Some packages have closures or other dispensing systems that change the contents from a liquid to an aerosol.
 These are used for products ranging from precision inhalers for medications to spray bottles of household cleaners.

 Some dispensing packages for two-part epoxy adhesives do more than passively contain the two components.
-When dispensed, some packages meter and mix the two components so the adhesive is fully functioning at the point of application.
+When dispensed, some packages meter (at the proper ratio, e.g. 1:1, 1:10, …) and sometimes additionally mix the two components so the adhesive is fully functioning at the point of application (e.g. expoxy mixing tip, epoxy mixing nozzle).